 Meeting with Skipper Dee Caffari at the VOR Ocean Summit

 Today I had all the luck a guy can have.
-Got a chance to personally salute a fenomenal ambassador for humanity, the oceans and the UN Sustainable Development Goals – aka Agenda 2030 – Skipper Dee Caffari, sailing for the United Nations in the Volvo Ocean Race boat Turn The Tide On Plastic.
-We met at the Gothenburg Ocean Summit – a very interesting day with great speakers and panel discussions with reps within the top layers of decision making in Sweden and from around the world.
+Got a chance to personally salute a phenomenal ambassador for humanity, the oceans, and the UN Sustainable Development Goals – aka Agenda 2030 – Skipper Dee Caffari, sailing for the United Nations in the Volvo Ocean Race boat Turn The Tide On Plastic.
+We met at the Gothenburg Ocean Summit – a very interesting day with great speakers and panel discussions with reps within the top layers of decision-making in Sweden and from around the world.

 Snippet of the interview with Skipper Dee Caffari.

 Received a short and nice "Hi" from Victoria, the Crown Princess of Sweden.
 I am proud to see her participating here at the Ocean Summit and thereby advocating for these important issues.
 Crown Princess Victoria has been deeply engaged in environmental issues for many years and is doing a great job to help raise awareness and collect resources needed for the solutions needed...particularly for issues on oceans.

 Snippet of the interview with Marcus Eriksen, science advisor of the Volvo Ocean Race as well as Co-Founder and Research Director of The 5 Gyres Institute in San Diego.
 Also the guy who designed and invented the micro plastic trawl we got in our boat and are using along our journey:-)

 Jan Eliasson, Former UN Deputy Secretary General of the United Nations, made a great and very appreciated introduction and pushed the meaning of the word "together" as being key if we shall be able to solve the tricky issues we are facing now and ahead.
 I got to salute him personally and at least give him one of our postcards:-)